hhussien/CheckoutSystem/README.md

 4. The Output will look like below in the response  body:
 	TotalPrice=2.3

+5. As Example of this step , fiddler session "StepTwoSession.saz" is attached under: ~\CheckoutSystem\Fiddler

 If you like to test the demo from Visual Studio, do the followings: